-If an Outbound Employer Visit will involve close proximity with Vulnerable People (including, without limitation, Participants who are Vulnerable People), the CTA Provider must ensure relevant checks (subject to industry standards or legal requirements) are undertaken on all Personnel and Supervisors involved in the Outbound Employer Visit, and must work with each Participant's jobactive Provider to ensure relevant checks are conducted on all Participants.
+If an Outbound Employer Visit will involve close proximity with Vulnerable People (including, without limitation, Participants who are Vulnerable People), the CTA Provider must ensure relevant checks (subject to industry standards or legal requirements) are undertaken on all Personnel and Supervisors involved in the Outbound Employer Visit, and must work with each Participant's Employment Provider, NEST Provider or the Department's DSCC where it referred the Participant, to ensure relevant checks are conducted on all Participants.
 This must be done prior to the Outbound Employer Visit occurring.